matrix-org/vodozemac/README.md

 A Rust implementation of Olm and Megolm

-vodozemac is a Rust implementation of [libolm](https://gitlab.matrix.org/matrix-org/olm), a cryptographic library used for end-to-end encryption in [Matrix](https://matrix.org).
-At its core, vodozemac is an implementation of the Olm and Megolm cryptographic ratchets, along with a high-level API for easily establishing cryptographic communication channels with other parties.
+vodozemac is a Rust reimplementation of the functionality of [libolm](https://gitlab.matrix.org/matrix-org/olm), a cryptographic library used for end-to-end encryption in [Matrix](https://matrix.org).
+At its core, vodozemac is an implementation of the Olm and Megolm cryptographic ratchets, along with a high-level API to easily establish cryptographic communication channels with other parties using those ratchets.

 # Olm